APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 	- Looks like the counter-protesters were only there to harass students (see 87.)

-		- "88.
-As the harassers turned violent on the evening of April 28, UCLA administrators did not intervene and offered no support to the students inside the otherwise nonviolent encampment.
-89. As a result, increasingly larger numbers of individuals harassed, attacked, and attempted to dismantle the encampment at UCLA on the evenings of April 29 and April 30."
+		- "88. **As the harassers turned violent on the evening of April 28, UCLA administrators did not intervene and offered no support to the students inside the otherwise nonviolent encampment.
+89. As a result, increasingly larger numbers of individuals harassed, attacked, and attempted to dismantle the encampment at UCLA on the evenings of April 29 and April 30.**"

-	- "100.
-One demonstrator asked a UCLA-hired security guard why they were not assisting the victims of the violence.
-The guard responded that what those in the encampment were facing was their own fault."
+	- "100. **One demonstrator asked a UCLA-hired security guard why they were not assisting the victims of the violence.
+The guard responded that what those in the encampment were facing was their own fault**."

 	- "I heard some screaming, and I turned around, and one of my really good friends was on the floor rolling in agony,’ they said.
 ‘I’ve never heard any of my friends scream like that before. … It’s still traumatizing until now, that I saw him go through that kind of pain.’”"